 The Bishop score estimates the preparedness of a woman's body for delivery.
-Of course, you may know the estimated due date, but that's only an estimate; you can only know if this is really the time a few days before labor.
+Of course, you may know the estimated due date, but that's only an estimate made with a due date calculator; you can only know if this is really the time a few days before labor.

 This formula is based on five characteristics, three of which describe the cervix of the mother, and two that cover the baby's position within the womb.
 Points are assigned to each result, and the sum of all of the points is the Bishop score.
 It indicates whether there's a high probability of successful labor or, more importantly, if it can be induced.

 In some clinics, there's a method of making the time and place of the birth more predictable - elective induction.
 It also shortens the time of the procedure and reduces pain.
 To make the final decision, that is whether labor should be induced, we need to calculate the Bishop score.